How MPUs Can Help You Make Products Safer and More Secure

-This paper discusses some of the features provided by most MPUs, but specific examples assume the MPU found in most ARM Cortex-M MCUs.
-Topics covered include:
+This document discusses some of the features provided by most MPUs, but specific examples assume the MPU found in most ARM Cortex-M MCUs.
+Topics covered include the following:

 - Privilege modes